jasonryanpoon/Material-Sorting-System/README.md

 The project was logically separated into numerous milestones, with each being completed in a logical order of necessity.
 This allowed for swift identification of a problem, which could be independently addressed and corrected without affecting the entirety of the system.

-During the demonstration, the best performance achieved was a time of 34 seconds, while correctly sorting 47 out of 48 objects.
+During the demonstration, the performance achieved was a time of 37 seconds, while correctly sorting all 48 objects.